tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 At this point, students may feel apprehensive about the upcoming coding activities.
 Build confidence by saying:

 > "Now that our battle stations (environments) are up and running, we can start coding!
 This can be a really exciting experience, but it can also be very intimidating.
 Both are understandable.
-At some point, it might feel like you're on the Death Star, barreling through space beyond the speed of light.
 But don't worry.
 If you think about it, computers themselves aren't even really that smart.
-They are super logical, so you have to tell them what to do and how to do it, including what to remember (variables).
-You already do this when you tell the computer to open the internet using Chrome instead of Internet Explorer, for example.
-Even when using the calculator to compute a game score, you're telling the calculator what numbers to use and what operation to do perform on those numbers."
+They are super logical, so you have to tell them what to do and how to do it, including what to remember (variables)."

 Open the slideshow and use the slides to discuss concepts related to variables.
 Use the following real-world scenario to help explain variables: